Shubub69/GISC3200K/README.md

 Tic-tac-toe is a two player game that takes turn marking spaces on a 3 by 3 grid, and the objective of the game is to place three connecting marks in a horizontal, vertical, or diagonal row.
 Once the game has come to an end the window will close out.

-Why i did i do it
+Why did i do it

 Tic-Tac-Toe was one of the first games to go digital along woth pong and a few others it was iconic and that is why did this game.